 Potatoes are very rich in starch, or slow-release sugars (19g carbohydrates per 100g cooked) and have all the 'good' qualities of carbs: they fill you up and release energy gradually into the bloodstream.

 Potatoes are high in fiber (1.5g per 100g).
-Fibre slows down the digestion of sugars, so that the energy is released gradually over a long period of time.
-Fibre is also great for your intestines.
+Fiber slows down the digestion of sugars, so that the energy is released gradually over a long period of time.
+Fiber is also great for your intestines.

 If you're looking to lose weight, look no further!
 Potatoes contain only 85 cal/100g, which is half the amount of calories - minimum - found in ordinary carbs (bread, pasta, rice etc).